Assalamualaikum Baby No.3,

 12:30 pm - I was in a 2 bed ward.
 The lady next to me, although I couldn't see her because of the partition, seemed to be in a lot of pain.
 She had a c-sect and I supposed the pain had just started kicking in.
 Abe left me for a while to grab a few stuff from home.
 As I was waiting for Abe, I ate the food that was served, got changed and just sitting down looking pretty.

-- Nurse came in saying they would do an orientation whenever I'm ready.
+1:00 pm - Nurse came in saying they would do an orientation whenever I'm ready.
 So after getting ready and having prayed and all, I went out to fetch the nurse.
 What orientation, seriously?
 Orientation around the hospital?
 Orientation on what to expect during labour?
 The lovely nurse said I didn't need to go anywhere.
 Just stay put in my bed and she'll come to me to 'do the orientation'.
 Lol.
 Oh okay.
-Sure I knew that. ๐Ÿ˜‚ She came to check me out.
+Sure I knew that. ๐ She came to check me out.
 My blood pressure, my pulse, how far apart the contraction etc. Abe sitting next to me just laughed away.

 2:00pm - Finally I met Dr Khamsiah (founder of Andorra) for the first time.
 I've been going to her clinic's appointments but all the time it was some Dr. Locum on stand by, which is not a problem I supposed.
 Good to know that all the Andorra staff, nurses and doctors are helpful, friendly and kind based on my encounter, alhamdulillah.
 So the doctor checked and my opening was already 4 cm.
 Wow.
 So today is really the day huh.
 I've been hearing stories that some women can take a week to fully dilate from 2cm to 10 cm.
 I'm fascinated because I've never had to chance to keep my baby in for that long.
 I would hesitate to get admitted at 2cm dilate, but knowing my track record, I would just have to succumb.

 Dr Khamsiah was soft spoken and gentle.
 She gave some consultation and options.
 She said usually at 4 cm, you can already be sent to the labour room and the doctor would check on your every 4 hours.
 I was like, what?
-Really?! ๐Ÿ˜…I barely stayed in the labour room more than 3 hours.
-I guess they don't get cases like mine that often then.
+Really?! ๐

 Of all the options she mentioned, I was hooked by the last one.
 She said, I could wait or she could voluntarily burst my water (amniotic fluid) to expedite the process.
 I was like, yes please! (can you tell I was excited? or desperate?)
 All this while, doctors had to break my water during my labours anyway.
 So the nurse gave me some pills.
 That was when a series discomfort began.
 I went back and forth to the toilet almost 5 times.